JosephKJ/SDD-Utils/README.md

 videos_to_be_processed = {'bookstore': {0: (.5, .5, 0), 1: (.5, .5, 0)},
                         'deathCircle': {2: (0, 0, 1)}}
 ```
 3. How many scenes are there in Stanford Drone Dataset?
-How many videos are there in each?
+How many videos are there in each scene?

 ```Shell
 SDD contains the following 'scenes' and corresponding videos: